j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2021/mvn-central-publish.md

 featuredImageAltText: "Sample package in Maven Central"
 ---

+Update (2024-03-08): Bump the `checkout` and `setup-java` action versions, and set target Java version to 17.

 This guide walks you through the necessary steps to upload your package to the [Maven Central](https://repo.maven.apache.org/maven2) repository (and optionally to GitHub Packages registry) with some recommendations along the way.